Welcome and thank you for recruiting at the University of Illinois at Urbana-Champaign’s Grainger College of

-Handshake @ Illinois is now the University of Illinois at Urbana-Champaign’s centralized career services management system that allows employers to post full-time, part-time and internship/co-op opportunities online.
+Handshake @ Illinois is The Grainger College of Engineering’s centralized career services management system that allows employers to post full-time, part-time and internship/co-op opportunities online.
 To log in or create an account, click here.
 Through this database, you’ll also receive important messages/announcements from our office about registering for career fairs, requesting interview rooms, and other employer campus engagement activities.
 There is no cost to register for a Handshake @ Illinois account.
 To learn more about creating an account click here.
 For a link to assist with posting jobs, click here.

 On-Campus Interviews (OCI)

 ECS serves all engineering students through on-campus interviews.
 Chemistry and chemical engineering majors are recruited through the Chemical Sciences Placement Office (217-333-1050).
 However, these students may also register with ECS and interview along with other engineering students through the ECS Office.)
 ECS provides access (free of charge) to our 39 room interview suite.
 Please note that we do not allow interviews or recruiting related activities during finals.
 Final exam dates are listed on the calendar.
 Interview rooms can be requested via Handshake @ Illinois under the “Interviews” tab.
 To see the current and upcoming on-campus interview seasons please click on Recruiting Calendar tab.